 My friend Shannon Phillips is a freelance writer and journalist.
 When she asked me to take some photos for her new story, I jumped at the chance.
 I’m happy to say, the editors at Alberta Views used two of my images for the October edition article.
-You can read Shannon Pillips’s full Alberta Beef article […]

 I’m doing some work for a client this morning.
 I’m updating his portfolio for his acting career and ironically, trying to download the tv show which he plays in is proving to be more difficult than I imagined.
 The CBC is streaming the show in SWF format, however, they’ve made it nearly impossible (as far as I can tell) to save it locally.

 I incorporated design elements from both the Federal and Provincial NDP in order to convey the message that the Lethbridge office exists for both sides of the party.
 Although I originally used the lime green of the Federal party, ultimately the shade of green that the Provincial side uses is much easier on the eyes.